ElvenTools/elven-tools-website/src/docs/sc-endpoints.md

 - [changeBaseCids](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L199) - You can change the CIDs for images and metadata, but only when there is no NFTs minted yet.
 Otherwise, it doesn't make sense because the collection will be unsynchronized.
 - [setNewTokensLimitPerAddress](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L217) - You can change the limit of tokens per single address in any given time.
 - [giveaway](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L225) - You can organize the giveaway by providing the address and amount of tokens to send.
 It will mint and send tokens without the payment.
 - [claimScFunds](https://github.com/juliancwirko/elven-nft-minter-sc/blob/main/src/lib.rs#L257) - You can claim the funds which are there on the payable Smart Contract.
 For example, royalties paid by marketplaces.
+These are only funds that come from outside.
+The funds from minting are directly sent to the contract owner after each mint.

 ### Endpoints for all